History of nicotine marketing: Medical concerns

 Skyrocketing European lung cancer rates drew attention from doctors in the twenties and thirties.
 Lung cancer had been a vanishingly rare disease.
 Before 1900, there were only 140 documented cases worldwide.
 Then, suddenly, lung cancer became a leading cause of death in many countries (a status it retains to this day).

 Initially, suspicion was cast on causes including road tar, car exhaust, the 1918 flu pandemic, racial mixing, and the use of chemical weapons in World War I. However, in 1929, a statistical analysis strongly linking lung cancer to smoking was published by Fritz Lickint of Dresden.
 He did a retrospective cohort study showing that those with lung cancer were, disproportionately, smokers.
 He also found that men got lung cancer at several times the rate of women, and that, in countries where more women smoked, the difference was much smaller.
 In 1932, a study in Poland came to the same conclusion, pointing out that the geographic and gender patterns of Polish lung cancer deaths matched those of smoking, but no other suggested cause, such as industry or cars (rare in Poland at the time).

 The medical community was criticized for its slow response to these findings.
 One 1932 paper attributed the slow response to smoking being common among doctors, as well as the general population.
 Some temperance activists had continued to attack tobacco as expensive, addictive, and leading to petty theft.
 In the thirties, they also began to publicize the medical findings.
-There was popular awareness these dangers of smoking (see accompanying quote).
+There was popular awareness of these dangers of smoking (see accompanying quote).